AllStarLink/ASL3-Manual/docs/user-guide/externalapps.md

     I would expect any app like this would normally need to register as a “normal node” and follow those rules, but this appears to be something different, and users are not setting these up as a normal node… They are simply plugging in their main allstarlink.org credentials.

+The following information should (hopefully) answer many of the questions above.

 [RepeaterPhone](https://repeaterphone.com/) for iOS, [Transceive](https://transceive.app/) for macOS, [DVSwitch Mobile](https://play.google.com/store/apps/details?id=org.dvswitch&hl=en_CA&pli=1) for Android (using "WT Mode"), and the [SharkRF M1KE](https://www.sharkrf.com/products/m1ke/) (using "AllStarLink" mode) use the "Web Transceiver" functionality of the AllStarLink Network.
 This is still IAX2, but a different context.